 Comprehensive claims cover “Acts of Nature” and do not affect your rates whatsoever.

-If you have full coverage, you likely have a comprehensive policy included in that, which means you can have the damage fixed and it won’t increase your insurance premiums.
+If you have full coverage, you’d likely have a comprehensive policy included, which means the damage can be fixed without increasing your insurance premiums.

 StormWise employs reputable and experienced paintless dent repair technicians that can talk you through your options and help file an insurance claim.